abarker/abarker.github.io/content/understanding_python_imports.rst

 under which that package or module is imported.

-Python always keeps a cache of imported packages and modules as `module` objects, in the `sys.modules` dict, keyed by the fully-qualified name of the package or module.
+Python always keeps a cache of imported packages and modules as `module` objects in the `sys.modules` dict, keyed by the fully-qualified name of the package or module.
 When an import statement is executed Python first looks in that dict to see if the package or module has previously been imported.
 If so then it returns the previously-imported object.
 Otherwise it tries to import from the filesystem.
 Re-importing a module requires the explicit use of the builtin `reload` function.

-The `from` statement can be used to import subpackages as well as particular attributes defined in a package or module:
+The `from` statement can be used to import subpackages as well as to import particular attributes defined in a package or module:

 .. code-block:: python

    from my_package import init_var as iv, my_subpackage as msp
    from my_standalone_module import my_standalone_module_var

 The first of these statements imports the attribute `init_var` from the package namespace of `my_package`, renaming it as `iv`.
 It also imports the subpackage `my_subpackage`, renamed to `msp`.
-The second statement imports the attribute `my_standalone_module_var` from `my_standalone_module`.
+The second statement imports the attribute `my_standalone_module_var` from `my_standalone_module` with no renaming.

 Imports using the `from` keyword will be referred to as `from` imports, and imports without the `from` keyword will be referred to as bare `import`